 Congress passed the REAL ID Act in 2005 to help combat terrorism and identity theft.
 The law set new requirements for identification that federal agencies may accept for domestic air travel and entrance to certain federal facilities.
 To comply, a state must create an ID that requires applicants to provide proof of identity and legal U.S. residency, as well as counterfeit-resistant security features.
-All states must comply with the law before it takes effect on Oct.
-1, 2020.
+All states must comply with the law before it takes effect.
 Discover the full list of accepted ID documents under REAL ID.

 When does it start?

 TSA Agents will accept standard licenses until the end enforcement date.

 Where can I access more information?

 - Department of Homeland Security for information on the REAL ID law

 - Washington Department of Licensing for information on enhanced and standard driver's licenses and ID cards and www.ID2023WA.com

 - Transportation Security Administration for information on documents needed to fly

 What forms of identification work for the Real ID Act?

 Here are some of the options that will work for air travel when REAL ID goes into effect on May 7, 2025.
 Find the full list here.